jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 Support for legacy platforms
 ----------------------------

-In the implementation, the SPM is split into SPMD and SPMC components.
+The SPM is split into a dispatcher and a core component (respectively SPMD and SPMC) residing at different exception levels.
+To permit the FF-A specification adoption and a smooth migration, the SPMD supports a SPMC residing either at S-EL1 or S-EL2:

-The SPMD is located at EL3 and mainly relays FF-A messages from NWd (Hypervisor or OS kernel) to SPMC located either at S-EL1 or S-EL2.
+- The SPMD is located at EL3 and mainly relays the FF-A protocol from NWd (Hypervisor or OS kernel) to the SPMC.
+- The same SPMD component is used for both S-EL1 and S-EL2 SPMC configurations.
+- The SPMC exception level is a build time choice.

-Hence TF-A supports both cases where the SPMC is located either at:
+TF-A supports both cases:

-- S-EL1 supporting platforms not implementing the FEAT_SEL2 architecture
+- S-EL1 SPMC for platforms not supporting the FEAT_SEL2 architecture extension.
-  extension.
 The SPMD relays the FF-A protocol from EL3 to S-EL1.
-- or S-EL2 supporting platforms implementing the FEAT_SEL2 architecture
+- S-EL2 SPMC for platforms implementing the FEAT_SEL2 architecture
   extension.
 The SPMD relays the FF-A protocol from EL3 to S-EL2.

-The same TF-A SPMD component is used to support both configurations.
-The SPMC exception level is a build time choice.

 Sample reference stack
 ======================